tytydraco/yessleep/out/My_daughter_has_been_doomscrolling_for_fourteen_hours.md

 The old cracked cell phone, left on a random neighbor's doorstep in the next town over, where I hoped no one would recognize me.

-After that, I simply headed back, my daughter sitting there in the passenger seat beside me, still traumatized and speechless from what she had just gone through.
+When I got back to the car, my daughter was just sitting there in the passenger seat, still traumatized and speechless from what she had just gone through.

-We drove homr in silence.
+We drove home in silence.

-And when we got back, we waited by the barricaded bathroom door, as my wife continued to scream.
+And when we finally got back, we waited by the barricaded bathroom door, as my wife continued to scream.

 And waited.